 When would you be infectious to others? – oral or genital herpes is most contagious during an outbreak.
 In between an outbreak, the virus is mostly dormant.
 During this phase ‘viral shedding’ can happen.
 This stage is when the virus becomes active on your skin and is contagious.
 It may or may not cause you any symptoms.
 If viral shedding causes no symptoms, you can pass it to unknowing partners.
 You are not always infectious if you have herpes, but the virus is occasionally shed from your skin when there are no symptoms present.
 There is a risk of passing the infection on at any time you have it, but most of the time when you do not have an outbreak, you are not infectious.

 If it doesn’t cure you, what does herpes medication do?

-If herpes medication doesn’t cure you, what does it do? – antivirals are important in helping you to manage your herpes.
-Although they do not cure herpes, they effectively treat your symptoms during an outbreak and prevent them from returning.
+If herpes medication doesn’t cure you, what does it do? – antivirals are important in helping you to manage your herpes outbreaks.
+Although they don’t cure herpes, they can reduce the time that an outbreak lasts for, and make it less severe.
 Antivirals work to stop the virus from multiplying by blocking the enzyme that it uses to copy itself and spread to other cells.